Gugarutz/FH-Wels-Thesis-Template/README.md

 - Before modifying anything, create a branch for the original template
 - Create a new branch for writing your thesis
 - Leave the main branch as a reference
-- If you rename the thesis.pdf, make sure to adjust the .gitignore file
+- If you rename the main.pdf, make sure to adjust the .gitignore file
   - Git and binary files (here: PDFs) do not mix

 ## Using the Template

-The main file is `thesis.tex`.
-Set it as root manually or by opening `thesis.txss2` from GitHub Desktop or File Explorer.

 The template is modular for faster compilation.
 Disable unused modules by commenting out `\input[modulename]` under `MODULES`.

+- Use `\include{}` for chapters and sections, it automatically adds a `\clearpage`.
+It cannot be nested.
+It cannot be used in the preamble.
-Use `\include{}` for chapters and sections.
-Use `\input` for everything else, it is a "dumb" Use `\includeonly{}` to only compile selected sections for faster compiles.
+- Use `\input` for everything else, it is "dumb", it does not do anything other than a directly inserting your code.
+- Use `\includeonly{}` to only compile selected sections for faster compiles.

+>[!tip]
+> Use `\clearpage` instead of `\newpage`, it clears all floats (tables, figures, etc.)

 First, compile the template.
 Check the `Log` below for errors, warnings, or info messages.
-Save a copy of `thesis.pdf` as `template.pdf` for reference.
+Save a copy of `main.pdf` as `template.pdf` for reference.

 ### First Steps

+The main file is `main.tex`.
+Set it as root manually or by opening `main.txss2` from GitHub Desktop or File Explorer.

+Run `Biber` under `Tools > Commands > Biber`.

 #### Data Entry